joanpadolina/browser-technologies-1920/README.md

 * Nodejs
 * Generate-unique-id
 * MongoDB (Compass)

+## Feedback request

+* Read Me
+What are the most important things to include in the read me?

 ## Credits
 * [Menno](https://github.com/Mennauu) // explained creating a json file through a server